 Philippa Bateman, director of Enigma Machine Pty Ltd, is a writer/producer who works in documentary, feature film, TV drama and screen-based visual arts deploying film, photography and code.

-In 2020/21, Philippa will produce and direct WASH MY SOUL IN THE RIVER’S FLOW about singer-songwriters Archie Roach and Ruby Hunter, executive produced by Archie Roach and Ian Darling.
-She’s a recipient of the 2019 Documentary Australia Foundation/Create NSW She-Doc Fellowship and was ‘embedded’ at Alex Gibney’s Jigsaw Productions in New York.
-While in the US, she further developed AMERICAN HUNTER (dir.
-Alex Kershaw) which she is producing and wrote CRASH a documentary feature (in development with Alexis Bloom directing).
+In 2020-21, Philippa will produce and direct WASH MY SOUL IN THE RIVER’S FLOW, a documentary feature executive produced by Archie Roach and Ian Darling.
+A recipient of the Documentary Australia Foundation/Create NSW SHE-DOC Fellowship, in the latter months of 2019 she was ‘embedded’ at Alex Gibney’s Jigsaw Productions in New York.
+While in the US, she worked on two US-based Enigma Machine documentaries she is writing and producing: AMERICAN HUNTER (dir.
+Alex Kershaw) and CRASH (dir.
+Alexis Bloom).

-As executive producer/producer, key credits include: the ACMI/Artbank commissioned non-linear documentary The Beehive about murdered urban activist and heiress Juanita Nielsen (dir.
-Zanny Begg), the Vivid-commissioned Starry Night by artist Brad Miller, critically acclaimed feature film Jindabyne starring Laura Linney and Gabriel Byrne (dir.
-Ray Lawrence), and award- winning documentary feature Alone Across Australia (dir.
+As producer, Philippa’s key credits include: the ACMI/Artbank commissioned non-linear documentary The Beehive about murdered urban activist and heiress Juanita Nielsen (dir.
+Zanny Begg); the Vivid-commissioned Starry Night by artist Brad Miller; critically acclaimed feature film Jindabyne starring Laura Linney and Gabriel Byrne (dir.
+Ray Lawrence), and Alone Across Australia (dir.
 Ian Darling).